grahammendick/navigation/NavigationReact/sample/isomorphic/README.md

     npm install
     node NavigationServer.js

-Then, visit http://localhost:8080/ in your browser to see isomorphic Navigation in action.
+Then visit http://localhost:8080/ in your browser to see isomorphic Navigation in action.
 If you click a Hyperlink before the JavaScript loads, the navigation happens on the server.
 If you click a Hyperlink after the JavaScript loads, the navigation happens on the client.